One-Pan Cajun Pork Sausage Skillet

 Not included in your delivery

 • Wash and dry produce. • Core, deseed, and dice bell pepper into ½-inch pieces.
 Halve, peel, and dice half the onion (whole onion for 4 servings) into ½-inch pieces.
 Dice tomato into ½-inch pieces. • Remove sausage* from casing; discard casing.

-• Heat another drizzle of oil in same pan over medium-high heat.
-Add bell pepper and diced onion; cook, stirring occasionally, until veggies are lightly browned, 2-3 minutes.
+• Heat a drizzle of oil in same pan over medium-high heat.
+Add bell pepper and diced onion; cook, stirring occasionally, until lightly browned, 2-3 minutes.
 Season with salt and pepper.

-• Add rice, diced tomato, tomato paste, Cajun Spice, ½ tsp salt (1 tsp for 4 servings), and a pinch of pepper to pan with veggies.
+• Add rice, tomato, and tomato paste to pan with veggies.
+Season with Cajun Spice, ½ tsp salt (1 tsp for 4 servings), a pinch of pepper, and up to half the hot sauce to taste.
 Cook, stirring frequently, 30 seconds. • Add stock concentrates and 1½ cups water (3 cups for 4) to pan and bring to a boil.
-Cook, stirring occasionally, until liquid is reduced by half, 3-4 minutes. • Return sausage to pan.
-Cover pan and reduce heat to low; cook until rice is tender, 15-18 minutes.
+Cook, stirring occasionally, until liquid has reduced by half, 3-4 minutes. • Return sausage to pan.
+Cover pan and reduce heat to low; cook until sausage is cooked through and rice is tender, 15-18 minutes.
 TIP: Add a splash of water if pan seems dry.

-• While rice cooks, pick parsley leaves from stems; finely chop leaves. • In a small bowl, combine sour cream with half the chopped parsley.
+• While rice cooks, pick parsley leaves from stems; finely chop leaves. • In a small bowl, combine sour cream, half the chopped parsley, and remaining hot sauce to taste.
 Season with salt and pepper.
 Stir in water 1 tsp at a time until mixture reaches a drizzling consistency.

 • Stir remaining chopped parsley into rice skillet.
 Season with salt and pepper to taste.
 Top with Monterey Jack and parsley crema. • Divide between plates and serve.